FSG Blog

 The collision of social forces and interested players

-A common discovery among FSG’s clients is the way in which external forces that planners may spend little time thinking can abruptly rewrite what was considered a settled environment.
+A common discovery among FSG’s clients is the way in which external forces that planners may spend little time thinking about can abruptly rewrite what was considered a settled environment.
 Health care is no exception.

 Health care delivery is dynamically uncertain.
 How can anyone think strategically under such a condition?
 How can anyone plan?